mui/material-ui/docs/pages/blog/lab-tree-view-to-mui-x.md

 Given the complex nature of these features, we decided that they would benefit most from the dedicated attention that they would receive from the X team.

-The Tree View components is now available in the `@mui/x-tree-view` package whih has a [MIT license](https://unpkg.com/browse/@mui/x-date-pickers/LICENSE).
+The Tree View components is now available in the `@mui/x-tree-view` package which has a [MIT license](https://unpkg.com/browse/@mui/x-tree-view/LICENSE).

 ## How do I migrate?